gedex/gedex.github.com/about/index.md

 * [GitHub][1]
 * [WordPress.org][6]

+Have a dirty little secret to tell?
+Get my [public key](/about/key.html)

 ## Work experiences
 Since 2010 I’ve been working as a lecturer at Gunadarma University.
 I taught everything about computer which I doubt I'm able to.
 I also teached for IGOS (Indonesia Goes Open Source) Bekasi in my weekend.